Expectations of All Students

 Active Learning

 We expect that as a student, and an active learner, you identify your strengths and areas for improvement, set personal goals that address the areas for improvement, and actively seek learning opportunities to meet your goals.
-You may consider discussing your goals with your Project Mentor as they may have additional support or suggestions for you as you develop and implement your DNP Project.
+As you get into clinical areas, you might want to discuss your ideas with your clinical faculty and ask for feedback.
+We also expect that you actively prepare for every clinical day and set aside time at the end of each clinical day to identify the things you need to review, and then take time during the week to get that learning done.

 Time Management

-Expanding your Advanced Practice role with doctoral education will require a commitment of time.
+Socializing into a new expanded Advanced Practice role will require time.
 It will be essential to keep a work-life balance as you juggle your personal and professional responsibilities.
 If you haven’t already, look at your obligations outside of school and identify ways that you can be successful in managing the program requirements.
 You may want to seek resources and formulate a plan now so that you can get the most out of this experience.

 Communication with Faculty

-You will have a designated immersion faculty member who is responsible for the evaluation of your performance.
-It is essential that you keep your designated immersion faculty member informed of any change in your immersion site or schedule, Project Mentor, as well as any unanticipated events that occur during the immersion experience, e.g., illness or injury related to experience.
+You will have a designated clinical faculty member who is responsible for the evaluation of each student’s performance.
+It is essential that you keep your designated clinical faculty member informed of any change in your clinical site or schedule, as well as any unanticipated events that occur during the clinical experience, e.g., illness or injury related to experience.

 Professionalism